jaypast/shield-ai/proposal/shield-ai-roi-proposal.md

 Shield AI transforms DuckDuckGo from a **$100M privacy search company** into a **$1B+ AI platform company** by adding an enterprise-grade AI execution layer on top of DDG's existing privacy infrastructure.
 The product fills the exact gap between what Abacus AI proved the market wants (unified multi-model AI platform with agents, code execution, and enterprise integrations) and what DuckDuckGo uniquely owns (the most trusted privacy brand in consumer technology, with 80M+ users and zero-retention architecture already in production).

+The build is capital-efficient by design.
+By buying and self-hosting proven open-source infrastructure (LiteLLM for routing, LangGraph for agents, E2B for sandboxing, Nango for integrations) and building only the defensible IP layer on top, Shield AI reaches market in 6 months at $1.5–3M — a fraction of the $113M Abacus AI raised to build from scratch.
+A $15–30K validation sprint in weeks 1–6 confirms or kills every critical assumption before engineering begins.

 No competitor occupies this intersection.
 OpenAI, Google, and Anthropic will never lead with privacy.
 Abacus AI has no privacy story.
 DuckDuckGo is the only company that can credibly ship a privacy-first AI super-platform — and the market is waiting for it.

 ---